nils-christian/feature-gen/README.md

 An easy way to include the generator in your IDE is to use the *exec-maven-plugin*.
 Please consult the Wiki for this.

 Once you called the generators, feature-gen generates everything to use the feature model in your application.
-Assuming your root feature is named *Root*, you can do the following:

-	RootFeatureCheckService featureCheckService = RootFeatureCheckService.of( Variant1.class );

-	if ( featureCheckService.isFeatureActive( RootFeature.MY_FEATURE ) ) {
-	   ...
-	}

 ## License